Delirium vs. Dementia: Causes, Symptoms, Treatment, and Preventative Measures

 - Talk therapy, including counselling

-Ways to Prevent Delirium vs. Dementia
+Ways to Prevent Delirium and Dementia

 - Not smoking